ksandom/achel/docs/programming/parameters.md

     else
     	debug 1,Boo!

 **NOTE** It's really important to understand that an `Isolated` variable will not get inherited in either direction as your program goes up and down the stack.
-Therefore **the following will not work**.
+Therefore **the following will not work**, but the previous example will.

     if 1,==,1,
     	if ~!Isolated,pass!~,==,true,